Vision / Mission / History

 At the turn of the century, the leadership was transferred to Rev. J. T. Turner, who served as pastor for ten years.
 He devoted his time largely to the tasks of bettering the moral and material conditions of his flock.

-Rev. William H. Skipwith, often referred to as “The Singing Evangelist”, served as the pastor of the church for five years.
+Rev. W. H. Skipwith, often referred to as “The Singing Evangelist”, served as the pastor of the church for five years.
 With his direction, extensive renovation was accomplished, and many members continued to be added to the church roll.

 With the Housing and Re-Development Program for the City of Richmond in action, the old Mt.
 Tabor Church and land on the corner of Cedar and Selden Streets were purchased in order to make way for a Housing Project.
 From June 30 to December 29, 1957, services were held in the Woodville Elementary School.